apfm-actions/terraform-project-base-action/README.md

 Outputs
 -------
-All non-sensitive data defined in your shared_state_key
+All non-sensitive data defined in your shared_state_key.
+In addition to the list of outputs below, this action _also_ sets all outputs as environment variables prefixed with TF_VAR.
+E.g. `TF_VAR_account_id`.

 - account_root_id
 - account_id